gpstar81/GPStar-proton-pack/ARDUINO.md

 **NOTE: Before uploading to the Arduino Nano, be sure to either disconnect the wand from the pack or otherwise disconnect the TX/RX connections as these will interfere with the USB interface when still connected to the Arduino Mega in the pack.**

 ![WavTrigger Serial Class for Arduino Nano](images/wt_serial_nano.png)

+## Advanced User Configurations

+To modify defaults within the software, please see the [Advanced Configuration](ADVCONFIG.md) guide.